South America: Ethnic demographics

-Genetic admixture occurs at very high levels in South America.
-In Argentina, the European influence accounts for 65–79% of the genetic background, Amerindian for 17–31% and sub-Saharan African for 2–4%.
-In Colombia, the sub-Saharan African genetic background varied from 1% to 89%, while the European genetic background varied from 20% to 79%, depending on the region.

-In Peru, European ancestries ranged from 1% to 31%, while the African contribution was only 1% to 3%.
-The Genographic Project determined the average Peruvian from Lima had about 28% European ancestry, 68% Native American, 2% Asian ancestry and 2% sub-Saharan African.
+Genetic admixture occurs at high levels in South America.
+In Argentina, European influence accounts for 65–80% of the genetic background, Amerindian (indigenous people) 17–31% and sub-Saharan African 2–4%.
+In Colombia, the sub-Saharan African genetic background varied 1% to 89%, while the European genetic background varied from 20 to 79%, depending on the region.
+In Peru, European ancestries ranged from 1% to 31%, while the African contribution was only 1–3%.
+The Genographic Project determined the average Peruvian from Lima had about 25% European ancestry, 68% Native American, 3% Southwest Asian ancestry and 2% sub-Saharan African.

-Descendants of indigenous peoples, such as the Quechua and Aymara, or the Urarina of Amazonia make up the majority of the population in Bolivia (56%) and Peru (44%).
-In Ecuador, Amerindians are a large minority that comprises two-fifths of the population.
-The native European population is also a significant element in most other former Portuguese colonies.
+Descendants of indigenous peoples, such as the Quechua and Aymara, or the Urarina of Amazonia, make up the majority of the population in Bolivia (56%) and Peru (44%).
+In Ecuador, Amerindians comprise two-fifths of the population.
+The indigenous population is also a significant element in most other countries in South America.

-People who identify as of primarily or totally European descent, or identify their phenotype as corresponding to such group, are a majority in Argentina, Uruguay and Chile (64.7%), and are 48.4% of the population in Brazil.
-In Venezuela, according to the national census, 42% of the population is primarily native Spanish, Italian and Portuguese descendants.
-In Colombia, people who identify as European descendants are about 37%.
+People who identify as of primarily or totally European descent, or identify their phenotype as corresponding to such group, are a majority in Uruguay, Argentina and Chile (64.7%), and are 43.5% of the population in Brazil.
+In Venezuela, according to the census, 42% of the population is of primarily Spanish, Italian or Portuguese descendence.
+In Colombia, people who identify as from European descendants are about 20%.
 In Peru, European descendants are the third group in number (15%).

-Mestizos (mixed European and Amerindian) are the largest ethnic group in Bolivia, Paraguay, Venezuela, Colombia and Ecuador and the second group in Peru and Chile.
+Mestizos (mixed European and Amerindian) are the largest ethnic group in Bolivia, Paraguay, Venezuela, Colombia and Ecuador and the second group in Peru, Chile and Argentina.

-South America is also home to one of the largest populations of Africans.
+South America is home to one of the largest populations of Africans.
 This group is significantly present in Brazil, Colombia, Guyana, Suriname, French Guiana, Venezuela and Ecuador.

-Brazil followed by Peru have the largest Japanese, Korean and Chinese communities in South America, Lima has the largest ethnic Chinese community in Latin America.
+Brazil, followed by Peru, has the largest Japanese, Korean and Chinese communities in South America.
+Lima has the largest ethnic Chinese community in Latin America.
 Guyana and Suriname have the largest ethnic East Indian community.

 Indigenous people

-In many places indigenous people still practice a traditional lifestyle based on subsistence agriculture or as hunter-gatherers.
-There are still some uncontacted tribes residing in the Amazon Rainforest.
+In some places indigenous people still practice a traditional lifestyle, based on subsistence agriculture or as hunter-gatherers.
+There are still uncontacted tribes residing in the Amazon Rainforest.